Immigration Topics Explained:

 Visa Retrogression

-Sometimes the priority dates on a visa bulletin don't change from the previous month.
-Worse yet, sometimes the dates can actually move the wrong way.
+Sometimes the priority dates in the Visa Bulletin don’t change from month to month.
+In some cases, they even move backward.
 This is called visa retrogression.

 Where to Check Visa Bulletin